 1. Dogs are everywhere.
 I was in a bakery and in front of me was a woman with her little poodle and the lady behind the counter was engaging the dog, actually talking to it!
 And I saw a man who had his dogs on a leash that connected the dogs at their torsos.
 So he had one leash handle but he was walking two dogs at a time.
 I had never seen that and he was walking too fast for me (see #4) to get out my camera and take a pic.
 French people love their dogs.

 2. I forgot about the men who play their music on the Metro.
 It’s not something soft and mellow, or anything remotely interesting.
 Most of the time it’s an electric accordian that is super annoying.

 4.French people walk really fast.
-When I lived here I’m sure I walked as fast as they do but today when I was walking around I couldn’t believe how many people were flying by me.
+When I lived here I’m sure I walked as fast as they do but as I was walking around, I couldn’t believe how many people were flying by me.
 I wasn’t taking pictures or texting, I was just strolling.
 Frenchies remind me of New Yorkers in that respect, they have places to go and they want to get there now.

 5.I miss the Metro.
 The sounds of the Metro are so soothing to me.
 I like to hear the screeching of the wheels as the Metro is moving (I’m being serious).
 I love being able to get anywhere in the city without having to drive.
 And it’s a great place to people watch.

 6. Some French people love to smoke.
 Thankfully smoking is banned in restaurants but I have seen more people walking around smoking than I have seen in a long time.
 And because it is cold here, when people go outside to smoke they keep on their coats so when they come back inside you smell the smoke all over them.

 7. There are tons of homeless people.
 When I think back on my time in Paris, I never remember all of the homelessness.
 But do not be surprised if you see someone sleeping outside or urinating on the street.